Regular readers of our blog will be well aware of the importance of inbound marketing.

 Plan, plan, plan

 .
 This will detail what content you plan on creating, when it is going to go live and other information such as which keywords you will be targeting.
-This will act as a guide, making it easier to achieve your goals.
-It also allows you to ensure the right themes and tone is used throughout your inbound marketing strategy.

 - Via your business social media account